adnanh/qa/README.md

 Q/A System
 ==

-Simple Q/A system written as a single page web application.
+Simple Q/A system written as a single page web application using RoR and JavaScript.

 Teo, [NWT Document is here.](https://github.com/adnanh/qa/wiki/NWT-document)